Deploying Highly Available Services with Cisco Nexus Dashboard

 Figure 4 Nexus Dashboard UI shows how to add a new cluster node of type Standby

-If a single primary node fails, Nexus Dashboard can be quickly restored to full cluster size by failing over the failed node to a standby node.
+If a single primary or secondary node fails, Nexus Dashboard can be quickly restored to full cluster size by failing over the failed node to a standby node.
 The figure below shows the operation of failing over from the GUI.

 A screenshot of a computerDescription automatically generated